Fees

 Social Security Disability and SSI

-If you win without going to Federal District Court, I charge a fee of 25% of past due benefits with a maximum fee cap of $6,000.00 (or the statutory cap in effect on the date of the decision awarding benefits).
+If you win without going to Federal Court, I charge a fee of 25% of past due benefits with a maximum fee cap of $6,000.00 (or the statutory cap in effect on the date of the decision awarding benefits).
+These fees are set my statute.

-If your case goes to Federal District Court and you receive a remand for payment of your benefits, I will request a fee for my Federal Court time, to be paid by the government.
-I will also request as much as a full 25% of your past due benefits without a cap, offset by any fee I receive from the government.
+If your case goes to Federal District Court and you receive a remand for payment of your benefits, I will request EAJA fee for the time I spent representing you in Federal Court, to be paid by the government.
+I will also request as much as a full 25% of your past due benefits without a cap, but offset by any EAJA fees that I might receive.

 Personal Injury

-Fees are strictly contingent on your receiving a favorable outcome, either through arbitration award, jury verdict or settlement.
-If you do not receive a recovery, you owe no fee.
+Fees are strictly contingent on your receiving a favorable outcome, either through mediation and settlement, arbitration award or jury verdict.
+If you do not receive a recovery, you do not owe a fee.

 I charge 33 1/3% out of any recovery you receive if your case is resolved two weeks before trial or arbitration begins, and 40% out of any recovery you receive afterwards.